haowu97/netlify/content/about/index.en.md

   enable: true
 ---

 > Hello!
-I use Blog to record what I learn, think and think about.
+I use my Blog for recording.
 >
-> If you accidentally come to my Blog, I hope it is useful to you.
+> Hope it helps you.

 ### My Favorite English Song：